Optimizing Supply Chains for Freedom

 A recent headline in The Wall Street Journal summed up the state of the global supply chain as a “mess, everywhere you look.”

 This “mess” – beyond what architects, designers, and builders are confronting now, including trying to find affordable and available building materials from lumber and wood pallets to steel – has affected us all on many levels.
-The pandemic has brought our reliance on complex global supply chains front-and-center, and Grace Farms sees this as a breakthrough opportunity for professionals in the architecture, engineering, and construction (AEC) industry re-engage our supply chains to advance good.
+The pandemic has brought our reliance on complex global supply chains front-and-center, and Grace Farms sees this as a breakthrough opportunity for professionals in the architecture, engineering, and construction (AEC) industry to re-engage our supply chains to advance good.

 Grace Farms represents a vision for new outcomes that create peace in our local and global communities, with the built environment as a pivotal intersection point.
-And in this moment, we see a pressing issue in the building materials supply chain—the use of forced labor in the extraction and production of our common building materials.
+And at this moment, we see a pressing issue in the building materials supply chain—the use of forced labor in the extraction and production of our common building materials.
 Around the world, there are nearly 25 million people who are illegally held in forced labor conditions, many of them making or extracting materials that go into our buildings.
 Removing forced labor from the built environment will require active accountability for our building materials supply chains.

-The new movement, Design for Freedom by Grace Farms, aims to galvanize the industry by escalating awareness and inspiring institutional action, and our collaborators include Brick & Wonder member firms Chris Sharples, AIA, (SHoP), Deborah Berke, FAIA, LEED AP, (Deborah Berke Partners), Victoria Cabanos, Managing Principal and CEO of Stuart-Lynn Company and Adam Saltzman (MASSDesign and MASS.Build).
+The new movement, Design for Freedom by Grace Farms, aims to galvanize the industry by escalating awareness and inspiring institutional action, and our collaborators include Brick & Wonder member firms Chris Sharples, AIA, (SHoP), Deborah Berke, FAIA, LEED AP, (Deborah Berke Partners), Victoria Cabanos, Managing Principal and CEO of Stuart-Lynn Company and Adam Saltzman (MASSDesignand MASS.Build).
 They are among more than 60 Principals and CEOs representing the ecosystem of the built environment that have kickstarted this movement, bringing our fraught building materials supply chains to the forefront of industry conversations and research.

 25 million people are illegally held in servitude for forced labor